Asset Utilization: Definition, Calculation, and Importance

 Types of Assets

-Asset utilization extends beyond traditional machinery and physical equipment and includes intangible assets, too, that various sectors deem crucial.
+Asset utilization extends beyond fixed facility assets like traditional machinery and physical equipment to include intangible assets that various sectors deem crucial.
 Here's a list of these assets and how asset utilization can apply to each category:

 Importance of Asset Utilization